 Orange delicacies in southern Italy

 There are orange groves all over southern Italy.
 You can also find those citrus trees in the streets.
 The southern Italians eat them straight from the trees.
 Some might have a slight bitter taste, others have that juicy sweet taste.
 These trees can survive up to 40 years old and longer.
 You will also find them in peoples’ gardens.
 Learn more about them and how to grow these wonderful citrus fruits here.
+Did you know that you can also grow orange trees indoors?
+It is possible but will require hard work and dedication.
+Read more here on how to do it.

 Southern Italians make everything out of them; orange flavoured or bergamot liqueur, perfumes, soaps, ice cream, jam, granita and freshly squeezed orange juice.
 My husband’s family uses the orange peel as counters for tombola (bingo) at Christmas time.
 Many desserts are made with orange peel.
 These orange delights are full of vitamins and antioxidants and are just as valuable as the lemons.
 They thrive well in southern Italy’s Mediterranean climate.